How Well Do Workplace Wellness Programs Work?

 Most large employers offer some type of wellness program, with growth fueled by incentives in the federal Affordable Care Act.

 But no one has been sure they work.
-A host of studies over the years has provided conflicting results, with some showing savings and health improvements while others say the efforts fall short.
+Various studies over the years have provided conflicting results, with some showing savings and health improvements while others say the efforts fall short.

 Many studies, however, faced a number of limitations, such as failing to have a comparison group, or figuring out whether people who sign up for such wellness programs are somehow healthier or more motivated than those who do not.